On this episode of Dare to Lead

-This episode is the second of a two-part series with Priya Parker, master facilitator, strategic advisor, and the author of The Art of Gathering: How We Meet and Why it Matters.
+This episode is the second of a two-part series with Priya Parker, master facilitator, strategic adviser, and the author of The Art of Gathering: How We Meet and Why it Matters.
 We hold a weekly meeting in our organization that doesn’t seem to be serving everyone in a consistent way, so Priya helps me figure out what’s going on and why.
 It’s a tough and vulnerable conversation.
-And, exactly what I needed.
+And exactly what I needed.

 The Art of Gathering: How We Meet and Why It Matters by Priya Parker

-At a time when coming together is more important than ever, Parker sets forth a human-centered approach to gathering that will help everyone create meaningful, memorable experiences, large and small, for work and for play.
-Drawing on her expertise as a facilitator of high-powered gatherings around the world, Parker takes us inside events of all kinds to show what works, what doesn’t, and why.
+At a time when coming together is more important than ever, Priya sets forth a human-centered approach to gathering that will help everyone create meaningful, memorable experiences, large and small, for work and for play.
+Drawing on her expertise as a facilitator of high-powered gatherings around the world, Priya takes us inside events of all kinds to show what works, what doesn’t, and why.
 She investigates a wide array of gatherings–conferences, meetings, a courtroom, a flash-mob party, an Arab-Israeli summer camp–and explains how simple, specific changes can invigorate any group experience.

-The New Rules of Gathering: A Guide to Planning with Purpose for Any Occasion by Priya Parker is a free guide to unlock new and creative ways of spending time together.
-It is meant to help anyone planning a casual get together, party, or work event brainstorm important elements of that gathering.
+The New Rules of Gathering: A Guide to Planning With Purpose for Any Occasion by Priya Parker is a free guide to unlock new and creative ways of spending time together.
+It is meant to help anyone planning a casual get-together, party, or work event brainstorm important elements of that gathering.

 Gathering Makeover.
 Follow along as Priya has conversations with people about opportunities to makeover gatherings at this unique moment.